GiRumSam174/12C-Euchre/README.md

-Fun to play, twelve-card hand offline variant of two player Euchre that plays well on your smartphone in portrait mode.
+Fun to play, twelve-card offline variant of two player Euchre that plays well on your smartphone in portrait mode.
+The game is typically known as "Stack" Euchre.

 It's just you versus your CPU.
 No adds and no special permissions!